-If yes, does it appear on the first page of results when you search for your business?
+If yes, then do you see it on the first page of results when you search for your products or services online?

-If you don’t see it there, then it means there are issues stopping your website from performing, and you have to act on them quickly.
+If you see it on top of the results, then you must be doing something right.
+Otherwise, it means there are issues stopping your website from performing at its best, and you have to act on them quickly.

 Success is made with a combination of knowledge, preparation, and timing.

 There’s so much you can do to increase your website ranking on Google or any other search engine.
 If you’re on the path to becoming an SEO expert or a business owner looking to improve online visibility, these 20 tips can be your guide to increasing website rankings:

 Table of Contents

 - 2. HTTPS — Google Likes It A Lot